gkazunii/eemix/README.md

 In our algorithm, α is treated as a hyperparameter. α controls the sensitivity of the reconstruction to outliers and noise.
 Please refer to the demo file to confirm the robustness of the outliers.

-#### What are the advantages compared to gradient-based methods?
+#### 💡What are the advantages compared to gradient-based methods?

 Gradient-based methods require careful tuning of learning rates.
 Our E²M algorithm achieves similar or better optimization performance without learning rate tuning.
 Empirically, we demonstrate that the closed-form updates of our method match or exceed the efficiency and stability of well-tuned gradient-based approaches.

-#### What is the computational complexity per iteration?
+#### 💡What is the computational complexity per iteration?

-Since the closed-update formula in the M-step for the CP, Tucker, and Tensor Train structures is proportional to the input $I\times\dots\times I$ D-th order tensor $T$, the computational complexity is proportional to the number of nonzero element in $T$.
+Since the closed-update formula in the M-step for the CP, Tucker, and Tensor Train structures is proportional to the input $I\times\dots\times I$ D-th order tensor $T$, the computational complexity is proportional to the number of nonzero elements in $T$.
 Specifically, the computational complexity per iteration is $O(DNR)$ for the CP structure, $O(DNR^D)$ for Tucker structure, and $O(NDR^2)$ for the Train structure, where $N$ is the number of nonzero element in $T$, $R$ is the tensor rank, and $D$ is the tensor order.
 We emphasize that computational complexity is not proportional to $I^D$ where $I$ is the

-#### Can we apply the algorithm to a non-normalized tensor?
+#### 💡Can we apply the algorithm to a non-normalized tensor?

 Our method assumes that the input tensor is normalized.
 If the tensor is not normalized, the following heuristic can be applied.
 First, record the total sum $\lambda$ of the input tensor $T$.
 Then, normalize the input tensor and apply the E2M algorithm.
 Finally, multiply the reconstructed tensor by $\lambda$.
-For example, in the case of optimizing the KL divergence for positive measures (often called I-divergence), the sum of the reconstrcted tensor is same as sum of input tensor, so this heuristic is reasonable.
+For example, in the case of optimizing the KL divergence for positive measures (often called I-divergence), the sum of the reconstructed tensor is the same as the sum of the input tensor, so this heuristic is reasonable.

-#### Can we apply the algorithm to a real-valued tensor?
+#### 💡Can we apply the algorithm to a real-valued tensor?

 No.